Joe-Klauza/sandstorm-admin-wrapper/README.md

 Sandstorm Admin Wrapper is a set of tools designed to ease the burden of hosting a server for the `New World Interactive` video game [Insurgency: Sandstorm](https://store.steampowered.com/app/581320/Insurgency_Sandstorm/).
 It is comprised of a Ruby webserver (Sinatra) and associated tools which provide an easy-to-use browser front-end for configuring and managing a server on either Linux or Windows.

+It can also be used to remotely monitor and administer servers via RCON.

 ### Demo

 <img src="https://user-images.githubusercontent.com/13367199/62821937-a7e09c80-bb4a-11e9-95f7-b181fa1129c4.gif" width="800">

 ### Features

-- An easy-to-use webserver with configurable parameters via TOML file:
+- An easy-to-use webserver with configurable parameters via TOML file (and web interface):
   - Bind IP/Port
   - SSL Enabled
   - Verify SSL Enabled
   - Cert/Key Paths
   - Session secret
 - Pop-out sidebar navigation
+- Local server interface
-- Server Setup page
+  - **Server Setup page**
     - Guides you through installing SteamCMD manually
     - Detects SteamCMD installation and server installation
     - Shows available server update
     - Provides a simple interface to install and manually update/verify the server files
     - SteamCMD log (see known issue below for Windows)
-- Server Config page
+  - **Server Config page**
     - Easy-to-use configuration options for your server
     - Blurring/redaction of sensitive information
     - Dropdowns for enumerated settings
     - Editable config files (Paste your current settings here!
 Matching settings above will override what was entered.)
       - `Game.ini`
       - `Engine.ini`
       - `Admins.txt`
       - `MapCycle.txt`
       - `Bans.json`
       - Local copies of these files are stored in `sandstorm-admin-wrapper/server-config`.
 Before launching the server, the manual config is applied to the `server-config` files, then those files are copied into the appropriate places in order for the server to use them.
 This prevents the server from overwriting our changes.
+After the server closes, any new bans are added to the local copy.
-- Server Control page
+  - **Server Control page**
     - Server status
     - Start/Restart/Stop buttons
     - Detailed PID and process exit toasts
     - Thread, player, and bot count
-  - Player list
+    - Player list (with kick/ban buttons)
     - Server log
     - RCON console
     - RCON log
+- Extra tools
+  - **Remote Monitor Tool**
+    - Allows monitoring and administration of servers when provided with valid IP, Query Port, RCON Port, and RCON Password
+    - Shows server, query, and RCON status, player list with admin functionality, and RCON console.
+    - Can spawn multiple server monitors and switch between them at will
+    - Can save configurations for easy monitoring later
+    - If a third party hosts your server(s) for you, this is probably what you're looking for
-- RCON Tool
+  - **RCON Tool**
-  - This tool currently allows remote RCON commands (with the given IP, port, and password).
-In the future this will probably be more like a remote administration tool (with remote server monitoring, player list, etc.).
+    - Allows remote RCON commands (with the given IP, port, and password).
-- SteamCMD Tool
+  - **SteamCMD Tool**
     - This tool allows passthrough to the SteamCMD installation.
 This could be useful for installing/updating other games, etc.
+- Wrapper Webserver
+  - **Config page**
+    - Easy configuration for all webserver parameters
+    - Button to restart the webserver (to apply changes)
+  - **Users page**
+    - Easy addition/modification of users to allow access to server admin features.
+    - Protections to prevent removing the last Host (and therefore losing access to webserver self-configuration and user configuration)
+    - User roles:
+      - `Host`: Server host; can configure webserver, users, and everything else
+      - `Admin`: Server admin; can do everything except configure the webserver and users
+      - `User`: Currently unused; this will eventually be a read-only role that can access a server status page with player list
+    - New users have a random password automatically generated; this (along with the user name) is given to the user by the host.
+Upon first login, users are asked to change their password.
+This helps keep passwords private.
+- User features
+  - **Change password**
+  - **Log out**

 ### Prerequisites

 - Windows (10 tested) or Linux (Debian 9 tested)
-- A Ruby `2.6.3` installation with the Bundler gem (`gem install bundler`).
+- A Ruby `2.6.3`+ (check with `ruby -v`) installation with the Bundler gem (`gem install bundler`).
 I recommend [rbenv](https://github.com/rbenv/rbenv) to manage Ruby installations on Linux and [RubyInstaller for Windows](https://rubyinstaller.org/downloads/) to install Ruby on Windows.
-- [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Cross-Platform_Installation) (extract/install to `sandstorm-admin-wrapper/steamcmd/installation`)
+- If using this tool to run a server, grab a portable version of [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Cross-Platform_Installation) (we'll extract it to `sandstorm-admin-wrapper/steamcmd/installation`)

 ### Installation

 - Download and extract (or clone) the repository
-- [Install SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Cross-Platform_Installation) manually to `sandstorm-admin-wrapper/steamcmd/installation`. `steamcmd.exe`/`steamcmd.sh` should be in the `installation` directory.
+- If you plan to install/run a server, [install SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Cross-Platform_Installation) manually to `sandstorm-admin-wrapper/steamcmd/installation`. `steamcmd.exe`/`steamcmd.sh` should be in the `installation` directory.
   - During runtime, we change the wrapper's `HOME` environment variable to `sandstorm-admin-wrapper/steamcmd` in order to contain SteamCMD's home directory pollution (on Linux) within the wrapper.
 You may see shell or Steam-related files in this directory as a result.

 ### Starting the Admin Wrapper

 - Run the start script for your OS (`windows_start.bat` for Windows, `linux_start.sh` for Linux (BASH))
 - Navigate to the web interface in your browser (e.g. https://localhost:51422/)
+- Log in with the default admin credentials (`admin`/`password`).
+You will be prompted to set a new password for the `admin` account.
+If you ever forget this password, just delete `admin-interface/config/users.json` and restart the webserver to regenerate the default `admin`/`password` account.
+- If running a server
-- Follow the instructions to install (or locate) the Sandstorm server you'd like to administrate
+  - Follow the instructions to install (or locate) the Sandstorm server you'd like to run
   - Configure the server via the `Server -> Config` page
   - Run the server via the `Server -> Control` page
+- If administrating remote server(s)
+  - Use the `Tools -> Monitor` page

 ### Useful information